databacker/homebrew-tap/CONTRIBUTING.md

 ## Formula Updates

-When updating the mysql-backup formula, use the provided script:
+When updating the mysql-backup formula, use the provided script `./scripts/update-formula.sh` to automate the process.
+For example, to updated to version `v1.2.3`, run:

 ```bash
 ./scripts/update-formula.sh v1.2.3